Turkey tipped to come off Covid red list in time for half-term

 Turkey, which was added to the red list in early May, is expected to be among the countries that will be opened up for international travel again.

 It is one of the UK’s most popular winter sun destinations, particularly in October half-term destinations with average highs of 26C.
-In 2019, more than two million Britons holidayed in the country, according to the Office for National Statistics (ONS).
+In 2019, more than 2 million Britons holidayed in the country, according to the Office for National Statistics (ONS).

 Meanwhile, the requirement for pre-flight tests to be PCR standard could be relaxed to allow cheaper lateral flow tests, saving money for thousands of travellers, it was reported.